keithvassallomt/gordonbot/docs/ARCHITECTURE.md

 - MediaMTX HTTP (WHEP): `:8889` (default)
 - MediaMTX RTSP: `:8554` (default)

-`scripts/dev.sh` supervises backend + frontend with a simple terminal UI.
+Run `go run ./gordonmon` to supervise backend + frontend with a Bubble Tea TUI.
 It can optionally start MediaMTX if present; otherwise it just connects to whatever you already run.

 ## Backend Composition